-The actuarial assessment performed by DTF has provided a basis for the measurement of long service leave and is based on actuarial assumptions on expected future salary and wage levels, experience of staff departures and periods of service.
-These assumptions are based on staff data over SA Government entities.
+The expected timing and amount of long service leave payments is determined through whole-of-government actuarial calculations, which are based on actuarial assumptions on expected future salary and wage levels, experience of staff departures and periods of service.

-AASB 119 requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds has changed from 3.5% (2022) to 4.0% (2023).
+The discount rate used in measuring the liability is reflective of the yield on long-term Commonwealth Government bonds.
+The yield on long-term Commonwealth Government bonds has changed from 4.0% (2023) to 4.25% (2024).